jpx40/try_jinja/README.md

-Basic Practice woth actix and minijinja.
+Basic Practice with actix and minijinja.